inheritance tax

 1. Timing When to Gift Assets (Before or After Death)

-Although giving away assets before passing away might appear to be a straightforward method to reduce potential taxes, it’s crucial to understand the implications.
-Capital gains tax could still be relevant to asset transfers while you are alive, and complexities may arise if you transfer assets while still benefiting from them, like ongoing use of the property.
-For instance, if you gift an investment property to a recipient, capital gains tax will be due on any profit calculated from the purchase date to the transfer date.
-It is vital to carefully think through and seek advice before proceeding with such arrangements to prevent unexpected tax obligations.
+Although giving away assets before death seems a straightforward method to reduce potential taxes, it’s crucial to understand the implications.
+Capital gains tax may apply to asset transfers during your lifetime, and complexities may arise if you continue to benefit from the assets, such as ongoing property use.
+For instance, if you gift an investment property, capital gains tax applies on any profit calculated from the purchase date to the transfer date.
+Carefully plan and seek advice before proceeding to prevent unexpected tax obligations.

 1. Consider Donating to Charities

-By donating assets or a portion of your estate to charity, you can lower the taxable value of your estate and benefit from tax deductions while you’re alive.
+By donating assets or a portion of your estate to charity, you can reduce the taxable value of your estate and claim tax deductions while you’re alive.

-Bequests made to registered charities are exempt from Capital Gains Tax (CGT), offering a dual advantage of aiding a cause and reducing tax burdens.
+Bequests made to registered charities avoid Capital Gains Tax (CGT), offering the dual advantage of supporting a cause and reducing tax burdens.

 1. Review Trust Structures

-Review and update your family trusts or discretionary trusts within your estate to ensure they are structured to maximise tax advantages for your beneficiaries.
-Trusts serve a dual purpose by protecting assets from creditors and enabling tax-efficient distribution of assets.
+Regularly reviewing and updating your family or discretionary trusts ensures they maximise tax advantages for your beneficiaries.
+Trusts protect assets from creditors and enable tax-efficient distribution.

 1. Review Superannuation Insurance Policies

-Life insurance policies held within superannuation can offer tax efficiency since death benefits paid to dependents from superannuation funds are usually tax-free.
-It’s recommended to review your superannuation and insurance arrangements to guarantee they are structured optimally.
+Life insurance policies held within superannuation can improve tax efficiency, since death benefits paid to dependents from superannuation funds are usually tax-free.
+Regularly review your superannuation and insurance arrangements to keep them structured optimally.

 1. Regularly Review Your Estate Plan